michael-a-grammar/mona.nvim/README.md

 > [!IMPORTANT]
-**Please note** that this is not a replacement for the various LSP implementations available for `elixir`; it is solely some goodies that I find nice when programming my favourite language in my favourite editor
+**Please note** that this is not a replacement for the various LSP implementations available for `elixir`; it is solely some goodies that I find nice when programming with my favourite language in my favourite editor

 As `mona` doesn't use any fancy LSP shenanigans, it is blindingly fast (thanks to `ripgrep`!) but may prove to be naive in implementation